When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 There are a number of different factors that can cause slow page loads or errors.
 For example, if an uncached request requires a lot of data from the database, the resulting query could take 20-30 seconds to complete.

-Estimating the Number of Required PHP Workers
+Estimating the number of required PHP threads

 Top cache bypasses